kubeflow/website/content/en/docs/pipelines/multi-user.md

 # Specifying a different namespace will override the default context.
 print(client.list_runs(namespace='<Your other namespace>'))
 ```

+Note, it is no longer possible to access the Kubeflow Pipelines API service from
+in-cluster workload directly, read [Current Limitations section](#current-limitations)
+for more details.

 Detailed documentation for the Kubeflow Pipelines SDK can be found in the
 [Kubeflow Pipelines SDK Reference](https://kubeflow-pipelines.readthedocs.io/en/latest/source/kfp.client.html).